Dr. Marian Simion

 Opportunities for Student Involvement:

 IPSEC provides an opportunity for students in theological ministry to engage in up to 12 to 15 hours per week during the academic year (or 35 to 40 hours per week during the summer for approximately eight weeks), for a total of 350 to 400 hours per unit of supervised ministry experiences.
 Thus, one hour per week will consist of one-on-one theological supervision, travel time, on- or off-site preparation, participation in worship and various tasks.
 IPSEC is seeking to work with one or two graduate theology students - from the perspective of each art of ministry - on the following issues and areas: a) Orthodox Church-State dynamics; b) Orthodoxy vs race, gender, sexuality, and power distance; c) nationalism, phyletism, and pan-Orthodoxy in Russia and Eastern Europe; d) Orthodox Christianity in the Middle East, North Africa, and America; e) Orthodoxy and Islam on the Silk Road, and; f) meaning-making, restorative justice and conflict transformation.
+Synchronous to the new art of ministry (Racial Justice & Healing Art of Ministry), during 2018-2019, IPSEC will introduce two related projects for contemporary ministry.
+One project focuses on investigating and cultivating strategies to address the growing presence of white nationalists, white supremacists, and the religious right among the Orthodox Christians in the United States and beyond.
+The second project focuses on the promises of Orthodox spirituality in the contemporary art of coaching and self-help industry.

 IPSEC will reimburse out-of-town travel expenses at the rate allowed by IRS for professional mileage, only by prior agreement with the student.
 Traveling in the Greater Boston area is considered in-town and travel expenses are not reimbursed by IPSEC.